 DHEA is also a precursor to other hormones in the body and it can convert into androgen and estrogen.
 DHEA can be taken orally in a capsule or tablet form or applied topically in a concentrated cream.

-As a precursor to certain hormones, DHEA has been reported by Medline Plus to improve quality of life, sex drive, and hormone levels in men suffering from insufficient adrenal function.
+As a precursor to certain hormones, DHEA has been reported by Medline Plus to improve quality of life, sex drive, and hormone levels in men with insufficient adrenal function.
 However, additional clinical studies are needed in order to accurately support those claims.
 A study published in the Clinical Endocrinology Journal studied the effect of DHEA supplements on elderly men over 65 years of age.
 The results reported that DHEA increased cGMP, an indicator of nitric oxide production, and plays a protective role against cardiovascular disease.
 The men also reported increases in testosterone levels and decrease cholesterol levels from DHEA.
 Another clinical study in the Journal of Atherosclerosis reported an inverse relationship with DHEA and atherosclerosis, or hardening of the arteries.
 The results found that healthy DHEA levels in men may be associated with atherosclerosis prevention.

 Research studies have reported effective doses from 25 to 200 mg of DHEA per day for up to one year.
 A topical cream containing 5 to 10 percent DHEA has also been studied and effective for up to four weeks.